The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 When making a budget for your home renovation project, you’ll want to speak with your contractor to determine realistic costs for the materials, finishes and upgrades you want.
 If you’re having difficulty settling on a project that’s within your means:

 - Consider cost-efficient alternatives such as wood-grain ceramic tile or laminate instead of hardwood

 - Decide whether costs for knocking down or building walls are worth it, or whether you can get a similar result by creating a pass-thru or adding windows

 - Budget for appliances, gas lines, electric and piping, etc.

 It is essential to consider all costs, especially those you don't see!
-This is why you must discuss details with your contractor to understand the true cost of remodeling and to find ways to reduce overall expenses.
+Discussing the details with your contractor well in advance will help you ensure a smooth and successful remodeling project.

 Remodeling your home can be well worth the expense, whether you’re upgrading to better fit your needs or looking to get top dollar when you sell.
 The key to success is having realistic expectations and finding the right contractor.
 Be flexible, ask lots of questions and look forward to the day when you can walk into your newly remodeled home for the first time and smile.